Future Council approves plan to compile report on Dubai's cryptocurrency potential

 The meeting’s agenda also included agreeing on the formation of working groups for the initiatives, as well as setting delivery plans for each of them.

 Wesam Lootah, CEO of the Smart Dubai Government Establishment, who also serves as the vice chair of the Dubai Future Council for Blockchain, said: "Blockchain technology is undoubtedly one of the most prominent breakthroughs of the past few years with a massive potential to transform many aspects of everyday life for individuals, organisations and governments alike.
-And unlike other places around the world, the UAE, and Dubai, in particular, have embraced blockchain early on."For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+And unlike other places around the world, the UAE, and Dubai, in particular, have embraced blockchain early on."tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.